-The AAA Foundation is excited to announce a scholarship opportunity for students interested in pediatric audiology.
-Dr. Jerry Northern has graciously donated to the Foundation to award three students with $10,000 each in scholarship funds and $500 each for travel expenses to AAA 2022 +HearTECH Expo in St.Louis, MO.
+The Jerry Northern Scholarship in Pediatric Audiology is an opportunity for students interested in pediatric audiology.
+Dr. Jerry Northern has graciously donated to the Foundation to award three students with $10,000 each in scholarship funds and $500 each for travel expenses to AAA 2025+HearTECH Expo in New Orleans, Louisiana.

 How to Apply

 Describe qualities you believe are characteristic of an outstanding pediatric audiologist and discuss your personal goals for becoming a future clinician.
 In addition, without violating patient confidentiality, describe a specific situation in pediatrics that you feel inspired or solidified your passion for this specialty.
 (750 words maximum)

 Applicants must also acknowledge and agree to the individual scholarship program eligibility requirements they are applying to as well as the general AAA Foundation scholarship program policies in order to submit an application.
 Failure to do so will result in the application not being accepted/reviewed.

 Applicants may return to their applications from the same device at a later time if left incomplete, however; incomplete applications will not be accepted.
 Applications must be completed by the scholarship application deadline, Tuesday, April 30, 2024.